Click in the first row and drag left or right to change the order of the columns.

-French adjectives add -e to form the feminine, while Italian, Spanish, and Portuguese adjectives change final -o to -a.
-Some color words are invariable and never change to agree with gender or number (such as lila in French and viola in Italian).
+French adjectives generally add -e to form the feminine and Catalan usually adds -a; while Italian, Spanish, and Portuguese adjectives change final -o to -a.
+Some color words are invariable and never change to agree with gender or number (such as rosa).

 If you enjoy the tutorials, then please consider buying French, Informal French, Italian, Spanish, German, Swedish, or Dutch Language Tutorials as a PDF e-book with free mp3s and free lifetime updates through Gumroad.